agiliq/merchant/docs/gateways/we_pay_gateway.rst

 WePay Payments
 ---------------

-`WePay`_ is a service that lets you accept payments not just from credit cards but also from bank accounts.
+`WePay.com`_ is a service that lets you accept payments not just from credit cards but also from bank accounts.

 WePay works slightly differently and is a hybrid between a :doc:`Gateway <gateways>`